7: A Salowe Vision

 But it was hard to focus on that.
 This connection, one she didn’t initiate, felt different, not like plugging into V, not even like plugging into Uzi earlier.
 The cable had looped around her neck several times.
 Without time to untwist it, Uzi had to get close to make the connection.

 Their visors clinked together.
-This close, J could feel the warmth of Uzi.
+So near, J could feel the warmth of Uzi.

 “Uzi, what?”
 She had nothing more specific than that.
 When J breathed the words, she could feel the exhaust bounce off of synthetic flesh.